 - Mould growing on clothes and other fabrics

 - A strong musty smell

-Without regular ventilation, condensation often results in unhealthy living conditions with black mould growth, peeling decorations, damage to fabrics and unpleasant musty damp smells occurring within a property.
+Without ventilation, condensation often results in unhealthy living conditions with black mould growth, peeling decorations, damage to fabrics and unpleasant musty damp smells occurring within a property.
 At its most severe, condensation can even result in permanent damage to plaster and timber.

-Alternatively, you can ask a question online using our contact form for free help and advice from our condensation experts.
+Alternatively, you can ask a question online using our contact form for help and advice from our condensation experts.